TinkerBoard/tinkerboard.github.io/docs/user-guide.md

 4. Then, the device will boot into the UMS mode automatically.

 ### Flashing the images
-Once the device equipped with the internal storage (eMMC) boots into the [UMS mode](#ums-mode), you can use the disk wrtier software such as [balenaEtcher](https://www.balena.io/etcher/).
+Once the device equipped with the internal storage (eMMC) boots into the [UMS mode](#ums-mode), you can use the disk writer software such as [balenaEtcher](https://www.balena.io/etcher/).

 1. Download the Tinker OS images from the [Tinker Board website](https://tinker-board.asus.com/download.html).
 2. Download the software [balenaEtcher](https://www.balena.io/etcher/).